devloop0/spectre-lang/README.md

 * `PROG_NEW_SBRK`: calls the sbrk syscall.
 Does not require a malloc implementation.
 * `PROG_NEW_MALLOC`: more intuitive, and the memory you allocate can actually be freed.
 However, this requires an actual mips system.

+Here are the options for the `BACKEND` macro:
+* `BACKEND_AST`: the (old) backend that generates MIPS assembly straight from a program's AST.
+* `BACKEND_IR`: generates an IR first (with potentially some optimization passes), and will eventually generate assembly from the IR.

 These options fall into the following sets:
 * `REAL_MIPS` - { `PROG_TERM_ABORT`, `PROG_TERM_EXIT`, `PROG_NEW_MALLOC` }
 * `MARS` - { `PROG_TERM_ABORT`, `PROG_NEW_SBRK` }
 * `RISCV` - { `PROG_TERM_ABORT`, `PROG_NEW_SBRK` }
+The `BACKEND` can be toggled independently of the `SYSTEM` macro.
+Note that as of now `BACKEND_IR` is the default backend, so that means Spectre can/might not generate assembly at all.
+If you would like to go back to the old `BACKEND`, switch the `BACKEND` config flag to `BACKEND_AST` instead of `BACKEND_IR`.

 In other words, if you're compiling for MARS, you can only use `PROG_TERM_ABORT` option.